jeanNyil/jboss-fuse-6-fabric/docs/setup_fuse_fabric_environment.md

 ### :warning: IMPORTANT
 - The truststore for each root container (_fabric server_ or _fabric container_) must be set in the `<fuse_install_dir>/bin/setenv` script under the additional _JVM_ options variable (`EXTRA_JAVA_OPTS`)
-- The truststore for child-containers can be set while creating them through the `--jvm-opts` of the `fabric:container-create-child` command.
+- The truststore for child-containers can be set while creating them through the `--jvm-opts` of the `fabric:container-create-child` command
+- The `ssl` profile should not be added to child-containers because the gateway-http is not able to discover secured (`HTTPS`) services.
+The child-container `jetty` server must be left with plain `HTTP`.

 ### Instructions